-The NUS Faculty of Science offers opportunities for undergraduate students from our Partner Universities to participate in our Undergraduate Research Opportunities Programme in Science (UROPS) and Undergraduate Research Attachment Programme in Science (URAPS) during the Summer from May till August or July till September.
+The NUS Faculty of Science offers opportunities for undergraduate students from selected Partner Universities to participate in our Undergraduate Research Opportunities Programme in Science (UROPS) and Undergraduate Research Attachment Programme in Science (URAPS) during the Summer from May till August or July till September.
 This programme provides students with opportunities to work on research projects they are interested in and under the supervision of our faculty members.
 Through Summer UROPS, students can gain first-hand experience in research and earn modular credits (MCs).

 - Conduct cutting-edge research in NUS under supervision of a faculty member in a conducive environment with state-of-the-art laboratory facilities.

 - Present research findings before leaving Singapore, and submit a full research report to project supervisor and examiners for grading after returning to Home University.

 - Immerse in the culture of Singapore through trips and tours.
-Students will experience the fascinating culture, cuisine and sights of Singapore and immerse themselves into our multifaceted and multicultural city, together with students from the Biodiversity Summer Programme.
+Students will get to experience the fascinating culture, cuisine and sights of Singapore and gain insights into our multifaceted and multicultural city.

 13 May - 3 August 2019